 Redfin Mortgage Highlights

-- Initially only available to buyers represented by Redfin real estate agents
+- Available to buyers represented by Redfin real estate agents and outside brokerages

 - No incentive to agents whose buyers work with Redfin Mortgage

-- Totally digital, online process with expected quick closings
+- Totally digital, online process with 90-minute pre-approvals and quick closings

 - Single portal for lender, agent, title company, and customer